Dems block McConnell bid to swiftly approve $250B more for small business fund

 McConnell pleaded with Democrats to pass a measure that would change the funding for the program from $350 billion to $600 billion total in a "clean" emergency measure.

-"To my Democratic colleagues, please do not block emergency aid you do not even oppose just because you want something more," McConnell pleaded.
+"Please do not block emergency aid you do not even oppose, just because you want something more," McConnell implored.

 But Democrats say they’ve got a better plan, and want additional provisions and protections to help businesses in disadvantaged communities.
 Their proposal would cost roughly double the Republicans’ and include an additional $100 billion for hospitals and $150 billion more for state and local governments as well as increases to food assistance benefits.